aspose-total/Aspose.Total-Products/total/en/java/conversion/xps-to-pcl/_index.md

 {{< blocks/products/pf/feature-page-header h1="Transform XPS to PCL via Java" h2="On Premise Java API to Render XPS to PCL without using any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can convert XPS to PCL by using two simple steps.
-First you need to render XPS file to DOC using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/).
-After that, by using powerful Document Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can convert DOC to PCL.
-Both APIs come under [Aspose.Total for Java](https://products.aspose.com/total/java/) package.
+Converting XPS to PCL is a simple two-step process that can be done using the powerful APIs from Aspose.Total for Java.
+The first step is to render the XPS file to DOC using Aspose.PDF for Java.
+This API is a powerful PDF manipulation library that allows you to convert XPS to DOC with ease.
+After that, you can use Aspose.Words for Java to convert the DOC file to PCL.
+This Document Processing API is a powerful library that allows you to convert documents to various formats, including PCL.
+Both APIs come under the Aspose.Total for Java package, which is a comprehensive suite of APIs for manipulating various file formats.
+With these two APIs, you can easily convert XPS to PCL in just a few simple steps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}